 - cloudy or bloody urine

-The only way for you to find out?
-Is to have a check-up.
+The only way for you to find out if your dog is suffering from incontinence?
+Take your dog in to have a check-up.

 Your vet will perform general exams, take your dog's temperature, urine and blood samples and may also perform an x-ray or an ultrasound.
-Never E V E R assume your dog has incontinence not unless stated and diagnosed by your veterinarian.
+Never assume your dog has incontinence not unless stated and diagnosed by your veterinarian.

-Pet Parents® Supplements for Bladder and Kidney Support contains pumpkin seed extract that greatly supports proper bladder muscle function for your incontinent dog.
+Pet Parents® Bladder SoftSupps® contain pumpkin seed extract that greatly supports proper bladder muscle function for your incontinent dog.
+These supplements can be used to help manage incontinence in dogs and provide bladder and kidney support.
 Pumpkin seeds are high in essential fatty acids and antioxidants and help support urinary health.
 They are also an excellent source of Vitamin A, beta-carotene, potassium and iron, and help reduce the risks of cancer.